michaelparenteau/michaelparenteau/README.md

 Feel free to use any of this.
 Just don't be a doo doo head by taking all the credit.
 I didn't write all gems and code.. people were kind enough to let me use them.
 You should follow their awesome example.

+## Running Specs

+Simple spec suite using RSpec/Mocha can be run via:

+    rake # the default task runs the whole suite

+Or for automatic test runs while developing:

+    bundle exec guard